 Compare Demand Scenarios

-The next line chart shows time-based total demand volume of all demand scenarios.
+The top two line chart shows time-based total demand volume of all demand scenarios.

 Data on this page needs to be saved by the Save button on the bottom right of this page.